-By the early 80's Lester was performing with a rocking blues trio called The Slipping Lizards.
-The Lizards were popular in Edmonton, but the hard-partying lifestyle that seemed to come with that popularity wore thin.
-The band soon split and Lester continued with a band called The Yard Dogs.
-The Yard Dogs were blues players too, but their approach was subtler, and offered Lester an opportunity to mature musically with the crucial addition of a spiritual dimension.
-Their bass player, Farley Scott, was especially influential- Lester likens his mentorship to that of a Zen Master.
+In the early 80s Lester was performing with a rocking blues trio called The Slipping Lizards.
+The band was popular in Edmonton, but the accompanying hard-partying lifestyle soon wore thin.
+The band split and in 1987 Lester continued with a band called The Yard Dogs which included Farley Scott, Dwayne Hrynkiw, and bass player Farley Scott, who was especially influential.

-It was followed by A Big Love in 1996, an album that initially surprised listeners expecting a second instalment of Keep On Walking’s straight-ahead acoustic blues.
-What they got instead was practically a 180-degree departure- where the first CD celebrated the traditional, the new one was mostly electric.
+This was followed by A Big Love in 1996, a release that surprised listeners who might have been expecting a second instalment of the first album's straight-ahead acoustic blues.
+Where the first CD celebrated the traditional, the new one was mostly electric.
 And although the music was still blues-based, the album embraced experimentation and the wealth of possibilities an artist with Lester's talents could offer.
-The arrangements were multi-layered and often lush- effectively supporting and showcasing his arrival at a stronger and more confident level of songwriting.
-His audience grew with the release of A Big Love, as did his stature among critics, resulting in his first Juno Award nomination.
+The arrangements were multi-layered and often lush- effectively supporting and showcasing his arrival at a stronger and more confident level of song writing.
+His audience grew with the release of A Big Love, as did his stature among critics, resulting in his first JUNO Award nomination.

-So Lester did take a bit of a breath, and it has stretched out for nearly three years now- a time in which Lester and Mae have finally been able to live their dream of a committed and sustainability-based relationship with their Gulf Island homestead.
-There is a different rhythm in his life today, slower, more reflective, but certainly no less musical at its heart.
+From 2006 to 2009, Lester and Mae began to live their dream of a committed and sustainability-based relationship with their Gulf Island homestead.
+There they found a different rhythm: slower, more reflective, but certainly no less musical at its heart.

-This is the music that finds such powerful expression in The Same Light, his newest CD, released early in 2009.
-It’s a culmination of his years spent re-connecting with the land, but it's also a reflection of some serious musical wood-shedding and soul searching done over that same period.
-The CD flows naturally from blues to ballads to truly inventive jazz improvisations.
-It is hard to imagine a more perfect summing-up of who Lester Quitzau is today.
+This is the impulse that finds such powerful musical expression in The Same Light, released in 2009.
+It represents the culmination of Lester's years spent re-connecting with the land, but it's also a reflection of some serious musical wood-shedding and soul-searching done over that same period.
+The CD flows naturally from blues to ballads, and to truly inventive jazz improvisations.